markmac99/rms_mqtt/README.md

 ```

 ## Configuration
-Copy `config.ini.example` to `config.ini` and update it with the details of your MQ server.
-At this time, SSL is not supported so CAFILE is not required.
+Copy `config.ini.example` to `config.ini` and update it with the details of your MQ broker.
+If your uses SSL, you'll probably want port 8883 but otherwise its normally 1883.

 If you're *not* using a multi-cam setup, update `RMSDIR` with the full path of the folder containing RMS, for example `/home/rms/source/RMS`.
 For multi-cam setups, the code will automatically find the correct configuration files.
+This might also be required on some non-multicam setups if your RMS source is in an unusual place.

 Add your Camera IDs to the `[stations]` section, as shown below.
 You can add/remove IDs as needed.
 ``` bash